Regularity for fully nonlinear degenerate parabolic equations with strong absorption: Global analysis results

 Hence, the family $\{u_{\epsilon}\}_{\epsilon>0}$ is locally bounded in $Q_{1/2\epsilon}$.
 By Proposition \ref{Se2:Pro1}, up to a subsequence, $u_{\epsilon} \to u_{0}$ and $Du_{\epsilon} \to Du_{0}$ locally uniformly in $\mathbb{R}^{n} \times \mathbb{R}$.
 By stability of viscosity solutions (\cite[Theorem~2.10]{LLY24}), the limit $u_{0}$ satisfies

 Finally, the lower and upper asymptotic bounds follow from Theorems \ref{Thm1} and \ref{Thm2}, respectively. \end{proof}

 \begin{remark}

-Motivated by the analysis of the fully nonlinear Alt–Phillips equation, Wu and Yu \cite{WH2022} assumed, in addition to the ellipticity condition \hyperref[F1]{\bf (F1)} that the operator \( F: \mathrm{Sym}(n) \to \mathbb{R} \) satisfies the following structural conditions:
+Motivated by the analysis of the fully nonlinear Alt-Phillips equation, Wu and Yu \cite{WH2022} assumed, in addition to the ellipticity condition \hyperref[F1]{\bf (F1)} that the operator \( F: \mathrm{Sym}(n) \to \mathbb{R} \) satisfies the following structural conditions:

 Given a matrix \( \mathfrak{A} \in \mathrm{Sym}(n) \), a \textbf{subdifferential} of \( F \) at \( \mathfrak{A} \) is a linear operator \( \mathcal{S}_{\mathfrak{A}} : \mathrm{Sym}(n) \to \mathbb{R} \) such that